 - Circular Economy and Resource Efficiency

-- Data management: relevance for policy making and sustainable transport system
+- Evidence-based policy-making for sustainable transport system

 - Climate Change and India's Oil and Gas Sector: Risks and Preparedness